yWorks/yGuard/docs/task_documentation.md

 ## The yguard Element

-The `yguard` task is a container element for the `rename` and `shrink` task elements as well as configuration elements that are common to `rename` and `shrink`.
+The `yguard` task is a container element for the `rename` task element as well as some configuration elements.
-Being a container element only, the `yguard` task does not perform any actions on its own, but needs a `rename` and/or `shrink` child element for name obfuscating and/or code shrinking.
+Being a container element only, the `yguard` task does not perform any actions on its own, but needs a `rename` child element for name obfuscating.

-Please see the [troubleshooting section](troubleshooting.md) to learn about common pitfalls when using name obfuscation and shrinking software.
+Please see the [troubleshooting section](troubleshooting.md) to learn about common pitfalls when using name obfuscation software.

 #### Attributes